Don’t Be Part of the Problem

 Although it may seem like an outdated notion, women are starkly underrepresented in political institutions.
 In fact, more than 20 states have never even elected a female governor.
 If Massachusetts is part of a statistic that encompasses nearly half of the country, there is clearly a systemic problem that needs to be delved into deeper.

 Extensive research provides several key reasons for this significant gender gap.
 First of all, women are far less likely than men to be recruited to run for office.
 Secondly, they are less financially supported than their male counterparts.
 Finally, they face severe and often sexist scrutiny by the media while on their campaign trail; think about how often you’ve heard criticisms of Hillary Clinton’s makeup versus her accomplishments as Secretary of State.

 Massachusetts is merely a microcosm of a nationwide gender gap that is rooted in sexism.
-Instead of denouncing their female politicians as “less than stellar,” we should address the real cause of the problem, instead of being part of it.Published by Tessa Ross on 06/06/2012
+Instead of denouncing their female politicians as “less than stellar,” we should address the real cause of the problem, instead of being part of it.Published by Kate McCarthy on 06/06/2012